-The Tarka Learning Partnership/school processes personal data collected during the investigation stage and any subsequent stages of the formal Dignity at Work processes in accordance with its Data Protection Policy.
+The Tarka Learning Partnership/school processes and stores personal data collected during the investigation stage and any subsequent stages of the formal Dignity at Work processes in accordance with its Data Protection Policy and Records Management Policy.
+Data will be processed to be in line with the requirements and protections set out in the UK General Data Protection Regulation.